paulkarpenko/us-code-ui/uscode/title-31-money-and-finance/chapter-091-government-corporations.md

   (G) the Government National Mortgage Association.

-  (H) the Overseas Private Investment Corporation.
+  (H) the United States International Development Finance Corporation.

   (I) the Pennsylvania Avenue Development Corporation.

   (J) the Pension Benefit Guaranty Corporation.

-  (K) the Saint Lawrence Seaway Development Corporation.
+  (K) the Great Lakes St. Lawrence Seaway Development Corporation.

   (L) the Secretary of Housing and Urban Development when carrying out duties and powers related to the Federal Housing Administration Fund.